bendalab/audioio/README.md

 real-time clock of a recorder failed.

-Let's assume you have a continous recording spread over the following four file each covering 3 minutes of the recording:
+Let's assume you have a continous recording spread over the following four files each covering 3 minutes of the recording:
 ```txt
 logger-20190101T000015.wav
 logger-20190101T000315.wav